 - The first is a malware campaign aimed at stealing bank information from the affected computer where the malicious files are downloaded by users who were tricked by fake ads or offers of free or cheaper Netflix access.

-- The second attempts to steal Netflix login credentials through phishing campaigns that redirect users to a fake Netflix website and tricks them into providing their login credentials, personal information, and payment cards details.
+- The second attempt to steal Netflix login credentials through phishing campaigns that redirect users to a fake Netflix website and trick them into providing their login credentials, personal information, and payment card details.

 Netflix black market

 Both malware and phishing campaigns help attackers gather the credentials needed to break into victims’ Netflix accounts.
 But the attackers may not just keep this access for themselves.
 There is an underground economy targeting users who wish to access Netflix for free or at a reduced price.
 The products could even allow customers to open their own illegal stores.

 The most common offers are for existing Netflix accounts.
 These accounts either provide a month of viewing or give full access to the premium service.
 In most advertisements for these services, the seller asks the buyer not to change any information on the accounts, such as the password, as it may render them unusable.
 This is because a password change would alert the user who had their account stolen of the compromise.